joereynolds/what-to-code/README.md

 - Fetch Current Weather – Get the current weather for a given zip/postal code.

 - Something to draw (and maybe interact with) [Apollonian Gaskets](https://en.wikipedia.org/wiki/Apollonian_gasket) (a kind of fractal)

-<a name="unsorted"></a>
-### Unsorted

-- A web page with lots of tools to help make work easier.

-<a name="final-word"></a>
-## Final word

-You probably find yourself unable to think of **what** to program.
-So, I took the liberty of putting my big list of ideas on Github :D

-These are the ideas that I thought of.
-As such, there are things in here specific to me that I don't expect you to understand or want to implement.

-A few entries have been removed as they were ideas for work.